 Protect Our Defenders is a 501(c)(3) not-for-profit human rights organization.

 We honor, support and give voice to the brave women and men in uniform who have been raped or sexually assaulted by fellow service members.
-We seek to fix the military training, investigation and adjudication systems related to sexual violence and harassment — systems that often re-victimize assault survivors by blaming them while failing to prosecute perpetrators.
+We seek to fix the military training, investigation and adjudication systems related to sexual violence and harassment — systems that often re-victimize assault survivors by blaming them while failing to hold perpetrators accountable.

 The Protect Our Defenders team has a deep understanding of military process and procedure, works respectfully and collaboratively to promote change from within, and engages stakeholders who can speak from personal experience about the need for reform.
 It is a human right to work and live in a safe and respectful environment and fostering this environment within the military’s ranks will make the military more effective.
 Whether we are advocating for reform, filing a legal brief, providing legal support, or coordinating peer support for survivors; each project and activity manifests POD’s core values.